prodbysky/shalloc/README.md

-# shalloc
-A custom memory allocator in C (Shitty alloc)
+# shalloc A custom memory allocator in C

+## Features
+ - None lol